Is it a legal requirement?

-There is no legal requirement to carry a shotgun or firearms certificate with you when you are shooting but it may be a good idea to do so.
-Section 48 of the 1968 Firearms Act allows a constable to require that a person he has stopped in possession of a firearm, or whom he suspects to be in possession of one, to produce a certificate.
+It’s a question we’re often asked.
+“Do I have to carry my shotgun certificate with me?”
+In law you don’t have to carry a shotgun or firearms certificate with you when you are out shooting.
+However it may be a good idea to carry a photocopy or take a photograph of your shotgun licence to keep handy on your phone.
+Section 48 of the 1968 Firearms Act allows a constable to require that a person stopped in possession of a firearm, or suspected to be in possession of one, to produce a certificate.
 If he cannot do so, the constable may ‘seize and detain’ the firearm until a certificate can be produced.
 This might be very inconvenient if the constable is stationed some distance away.
 I would not want a gun of mine in a police property store, where there is a real possibility of it getting damaged.

-Certificates are quite large, but many modern shooting coats have zippered inner pockets that will keep them clean and safe.
-A zip-lock polythene bag is useful protection if you are in really adverse conditions.
-If a certificate becomes illegible or damaged, the police will replace it for nothing, providing that the remains can be produced.
+If you were to be stopped, a photocopy represents clear evidence that you are indeed a certificate holder.
+If the original certificate becomes illegible or damaged, the police will replace it for nothing, providing that the remains can be produced.
 If a certificate is lost entirely, a replacement will cost you £4.

 Important legal documents

 Shotgun certificates and firearm certificates are important legal documents.
-It is easy for them to become lost or damaged if carried in the field every time you go stalking and there is a strong argument for keeping the originals in a safe place at home and taking a photocopy of your current certificate with you.
+It is easy for them to become lost or damaged if carried in the field every time you go out and there is a strong argument for keeping the originals in a safe place at home, possibly in your gun safe.